Hippityy/spotify-old-ui/README.md

 If you want to use your own installer, download a older installer and replace `spotify.exe` with it.

 ## Usage
-1. Download Repo as a ZIP
+1. Download repo as a ZIP
 2. Extract
 3. Run `install.bat`
 4. Follow prompts